 This guide will you answer The Care Certificate Standard 9.3b.
 Describe how to report concerns associated with any unmet needs which may arise from mental health conditions, dementia or learning disability through agreed ways of working.

-Reporting concerns about unmet needs associated with mental health conditions, dementia, or learning disabilities is crucial in health and social care.
+Reporting concerns about unmet needs associated with mental health conditions, dementia, or learning disabilities is important in health and social care.
 You must follow agreed ways of working to ensure concerns are addressed appropriately and promptly.
 This guide will help you navigate the process of reporting these concerns.

 Understanding Unmet Needs